notyetawizard/notyetawindowmanager/README.md

 # notyetawindowmanager
-A dynamic window manager made with lua and wmutils.
+A dynamic window pseudomanager made with lua and wmutils.

 Dependencies:
 - libwm-git